-- H6.1 Results are published in line with University procedures that pertain at the time.
-All students receive a transcript detailing their achievement in any academic session unless this is withheld under H1.4. - H6.2 In line with Data Protection legislation, students have a right of access to both moderated and un-moderated marks. - H6.3 Following publication of results the University will offer a 10 working day results period where students can seek clarification of an assessment board decision.
+H6.1 Results are published in line with University procedures that pertain at the time.
+All students receive a transcript detailing their achievement in any academic session unless this is withheld for reasons of academic debt.

+- H6.2 In line with Data Protection legislation, students have a right of access to both moderated and un-moderated marks. - H6.3 Following publication of results the University will offer a 10 working day results period where students can seek clarification of an assessment board decision.